 Either of these scenarios is the last thing you want people to associate with your business or building.
 Instead, people want to be greeted by a bright and clean washroom that is in good working order.
 Using a neutral colour scheme, white bulb lights and updating worn units can go a long way to making the room feel safe.
 Not to mention conducting regular cleans and patrols of the space.

 Are your social media reviews painting an unfortunate picture about the current state of your washrooms?
 Now is the time to consider a full refurbishment of your washrooms, to address any of the above points and more.

-Inspired Washrooms installs commercial washrooms across the UK.
+Inspired Washrooms installs commercial washrooms across the UK and London.
 If you’re interested in having a washroom designed and installed for your building, or if you require further help or advice on anything we’ve mentioned above, we’re here to help.

 Please get in touch on 0115 811 4242 and our friendly team will get back to you.